Parimatch1/SV-Guides-Revamped/EHR CHR EoTW EoTM Overview.md

 This role's color can be customized to the recipient's liking.

 ### **EoTW/EoTM Benifits**
-* Host/Co-Host unlimited times per day.
 * Fully excused from the following week's session and minute quota.
 * Fully excused from the following week's department quota for all departments the user is in.
-* Permission to spectate any session without the host's permission.

 **Created by Legoking12501.
 Reviewed by Legoking12501 Governor Administration.**